A list of hills I think are worth dying on.

 - When aphasia shows up, the environment needs fewer steps, not more.

 I keep a computer at home and I do not haul my work laptop back and forth.
 That choice removes friction from my day.
-Hoteling breaks that pattern.
+Hoteling breaks that.

 - Without a stable workstation, I have to carry a laptop and bag every day.